Drug-impaired driving: Laws

 B. Any person charged under subsection (a) of this section whose blood alcohol concentration is eight one-hundredths of one percent (.08%) or more by weight as shown by a chemical analysis of a blood, breath, or urine sample shall be guilty of violating subsection (a) of this section.
 This provision shall not preclude a conviction based on other admissible evidence.
 Proof of guilt under this section may also be based on evidence that the person charged was under the influence of intoxicating liquor, drugs, toluene, or any controlled substance defined in chapter 28 of title 21, or any combination of these, to a degree which rendered the person incapable of safely operating a vehicle.
 The fact that any person charged with violating this section is or has been legally entitled to use alcohol or a drug shall not constitute a defense against any charge of violating this section."

+Some Rhode Island police agencies utilize Drug Recognition Experts (DREs) who have received specialized training to accurately identify drug impairment, pursuant to a standardized procedure.
+A study showed DRE officers to accurately identify a substance used by a driver 86.5 percent of the time.
+Their testimony remains subject to court challenge, including impeachment through the results of toxicological testing.

 South Carolina – "(A) It is unlawful for a person to drive a motor vehicle within this State while under the influence of alcohol to the extent that the person's faculties to drive a motor vehicle are materially and appreciably impaired, under the influence of any other drug or a combination of other drugs or substances which cause impairment to the extent that the person's faculties to drive a motor vehicle are materially and appreciably impaired, or under the combined influence of alcohol and any other drug or drugs or substances which cause impairment to the extent that the person's faculties to drive a motor vehicle are materially and appreciably impaired.
 A person who violates the provisions of this section is guilty of the offense of driving under the influence and, upon conviction, entry of a plea of guilty or of nolo contendere, or forfeiture of bail must be punished as follows:"

 Utah – "1.
 A person may not operate or be in actual physical control of a vehicle within this state if the person: